serhatandic/devops-microservices/README.md

 - Static Code Analysis:

   Integrated ESLint for static code analysis to maintain code quality.
-  Configured ESLint to work with the project, recognizing testing globals and ES module syntax.
+  Configured ESLint to work with the project.

 - Unit Testing: